 I love Japanese ice cream flavours, because they incorporate vegetables into them sometimes.
 I've tried pumpkin and spinach gelatos on a trip to Hokkaido.
 Chestnut ice cream is not too uncommon either.
 And this post features murasaki-imo or purple sweet potato ice cream, acquired from a Japanese fair at Isetan @ Westgate, Singapore.
 It's the only purple one - both the cover and colour of the ice cream itself.

 The other flavours were, clockwise from the purple one, yuzu, ponkan (a type of orange-like Japanese fruit... it is slightly tear-dropped shape compared to round oranges, I believe) and matcha.
-Matcha was pretty standard, and ponkan kinda just tasted like orange, so I'll just briefly comment on the purple sweet potato and yuzu flavours.

 It tasted somewhat like the sweet potato latte that I featured previously, only frozen and sweeter.
-It also had a milder sweet potato taste... which kinda disappointed me.
+It also had a milder sweet potato taste... which somewhat disappointed me.
 But I wonder if that was due to the cold temperature, which may desensitise my tastebuds, perhaps?

 Nonetheless, I thought it was a good idea because sweet potato has a soothing, mild and yet earthy taste, and I thought the coldness and cream made it a very relaxing and healthy-feeling snack, even though there's technically quite a bit of sugar in there.
 (Still, perhaps if you get a good variety of purple sweet potato that's really sweet, you may need to use less sugar?)